Western Somali Liberation Front: Formation

 In 1969 a new liberation organization began forming.
 The early 1970s saw the Ogaden liberation movement continue to gain momentum off the foundations of Nasrallah, though the original organization had gradually started to disintegrate.
 In light of this, veteran insurgents and young intelligentsia from the Ogaden region within Siad Barre's government lobbied for Somalia to support the resumption of the armed struggle.
 Following the toppling of Halie Selassie's imperial regime by the Derg military junta, the situation in the Ogaden deteriorated.
 In the same period, a severe drought gripped the Ogaden resulting in mass suffering.
 The Derg opted to suppress news of the situation in the region rather than provide relief, and under the junta military oppression in the region increased.
 As 1974 and 1975 drew on, pressure from Ogaden Somalis rapidly built on the government of Siad Barre.
 By 1975, the Somali government had been convinced to aid the movement.
 Significant reorganizations were made in this period, including the decision to choose a new name.
 There was a sharp debate over whether to name the organization the 'Ogaden' or 'Western Somali' liberation front, with the latter eventually prevailing as the choice.
 The Ethiopian government claimed the Palestinian Liberation Organization (PLO) was training the Somali guerrillas.

 In January 1976, a general conference of Western Somali society was held 100 km north-west of Mogadishu.
 A twenty-five-member committee was elected to lead the WSLF, and Abdullahi Hassan Mahmoud became its first leader when the organization was formerly founded at the conference.
 That same year, training camps were soon formed across the Ogaden and Somalia.
 WSLF launched the Western Somali Youth Organization which became the adolescent faction of the WSLF.
 The youth divisions president was Mohamoud Dirir Gheddi.
 WSLF's youth organization would build academies for minors in the region.

 Despite the organizations clear emphasis on Somalis, the WSLF found support among Muslim Harari and Oromo populations.
 Many Hararis joined the organization, with several such as Colonel Ezedin Yusuf in leading positions during the armed struggle.
 According to WSLF accounts, a large number of the fronts younger guerrillas were Harari "boys and girls", which was named the Imam Ahmed squad after the sixteenth century Muslim leader Ahmad ibn Ibrahim al-Ghazi.
 Ioan Lewis noted that Muslim Oromo support was significant to the WSLF, and extended into the command structure of the organization.

+According to Dan Connell, the WSLF adopted an ideology of "Islamic nationalism".